 Voltage Regulators.
-Insert and solder in the 5v and 12v voltage regulators in the CORRECT POSITIONS with the CORRECT ORIENTATION
+Insert and solder in the 5v (labelled 78L 05) and 12v (labelled 78L 12) voltage regulators in the CORRECT POSITIONS with the CORRECT ORIENTATION

 LED.
 Insert and solder in the Dual Light Emitting Diode (LED) with the CORRECT ORIENTATION.
 The longer lead and flat edge is the red side (R).